-Commercial dual-clutch transmission (DCT) systems include the Direct-Shift Gearbox by Volkswagen Group and the Dual Dry Clutch Transmission by FIAT Group.
+Commercial DCT systems include the Direct-Shift Gearbox by Volkswagen Group and the Dual Dry Clutch Transmission by FIAT Group.

 Inventions and Innovations

 AMT is an interesting example showing the importance and potential of automatic control.
 The control of the clutch engagement on AMT systems must satisfy different and conflicting objectives: